conrado-garcia-studies/dubidubibank/README.md

 the AccountType.
 The Account with Anonymous AccountType has only Log In and Quit Commands.
 Checking has access to almost all Commands.
 Admin has the same access as Checking plus Open Command.
 Savings has access to some of the Commands.
 Command has the terminate flag so that as soon as the Command finishes executing, the program also ends.
-The restrictable flag tells whether the Command can be used to set Restriction.
+The restrictable flag tells whether the Command can be used to set Restrictions.
 Each command has a CommandCode (enum).
 The cliBeanCode tells what is the bean that executes the command.
 Cli is responsible for executing the logic that interacts with the user.
 The cliInput field in the Command is the expected user input (e.g., "q" for Quit).
 The cliInputDescription gives the user a hint as to what to type and what the command is about (e.g., "[Q]uit").
-Command also represent a role.
+A Command represents a role.
 It is used to decide whether an Account has access to a resource.

-In Account there are analogous fields: code, cliInput and cliInputDescription.
+In Account Type there are analogous fields: code, cliInput and cliInputDescription.
 Account also has a list of Restrictions.
-There are annotations that validate Restriction and ensure, for example, that there are no overlapping Restrictions.
-Restriction has a start and end LocalTimes and also a Command and an amount.
-To give an example of how times are handled in the project, when a user types 13:43 for the start and 14:57 for the end the times are saved as 13:43:00.000 and 14:57:59.999, respectively.
+There are annotations that validate Restrictions and ensure, for example, that there are no overlapping Restrictions.
+Restriction has a start LocalTime, an end LocalTime, a Command and an amount.
+When a user types 13:43 for the start and 14:57 for the end the times are saved as 13:43:00.000 and 14:57:59.999, respectively.
 Restriction validations consider closed ranges.
-The Restrict command provides a CRUD of Restrictions.
+The Restrict Command provides a CRUD of Restrictions.
 Amount is the only editable field.

 When the user deposits, transfers or withdraws, a Transaction record is created.
-Transactions are used to check whether the user has exceeded their limit for the day.
+Transactions are used to check whether the user has exceeded the limit for the day for Deposit, Transfer or Withdraw Commands.
 TransactionExportService uses Transactions to generate a file in CSV format and save it to a folder (as requested in the exercise).
 After the file is created, the file path is printed.

-Getters, setters, and validation methods have been omitted from the diagram for easier visualization.
+Getters, setters and security methods have been omitted from the diagram for easier visualization.

 ```mermaid
 classDiagram